samfeldstein/notebook/content/notes/coding-with-ai.md

 ## Possible Upsides

 If you spend all your time trying to explain yourself to a dumb robot, is it possible that you'll actually get pretty good at explaining yourself?
-In other words, could building things with AI improve your articulation and [problem-solving](how-to-solve-problems.md) skills?
+In other words, could building things with AI improve your articulation and [problem-solving skills](notes/how-to-solve-problems.md) skills?